 - 1 cup water or add more if required

-- 1 tablespoon ghee or oil or add as required (optional)
+- 1 tablespoon Ghee or oil, add as required – optional

-- In a bowl or vessel take 3 cups whole wheat flour along with salt as required. add 1 tablespoon ghee or oil.
+- In a bowl take the whole wheat flour along with salt as required.
+Add 1 tablespoon ghee or oil.

-- Next add 1 cup water or as required. knead the wheat flour with water to a smooth dough.
+- Next add 1 cup water or as required.
+Knead the wheat flour with water to a smooth and soft dough.

 - Cover and keep aside for 20 to 30 minutes.